August Rohling

 Of the polemical literature against Rohling the oldest work is Kroner's "Entstelltes, Unwahres und Erfundenes in dem Talmudjuden Professor Dr. August Rohling's," Münster, 1871.
 Distinguished by scholarship are the two pamphlets of Delitzsch, "Rohling's Talmudjude Beleuchtet" (Leipzig, 1881) and "Schachmatt den Blutlügnern Rohling und Justus" (2d ed., Erlangen, 1883).

+Der Talmudjude remained a popular text well in to the 1930s.
+The Nazi publicist Julius Streicher drew on Rohling's arguments in his antisemitic newspaper Der Stürmer.
+The Catholic Church condemned this book.